 The tubule system of the nephron

-The tubule has the task of converting the primary urine into final urine.
+The tubule has the task of converting the primary urine into the final urine.
 For this to happen, it net resorbs about 99 % of the filtrated water, glucose as well as electrolytes and much more.
 The epithelium is connected by tight junctions in every part; it has a distinct basal labyrinth (folding of the basement membrane) and many mitochondria (high energy consumption possible).

-This can be seen as dark basal striation of the cells under a light microscope.
+This can be seen as a dark basal striation of the cells under a light microscope.
 Furthermore, the segments differ in terms of structure and function.
 In the following synoptic table, the segments of the tubule starting from the urinary pole of the renal corpuscle, and their main function are listed.
-Subsequently, the specific epithelia are described in detail.
+Subsequently, specific epithelia are described in detail.

 |proximal convoluted tubule||cortex||resorption of glucose, amino acids and 70 – 80 % of the filtered H2O and sodium secretion of organic acids and cations|

 |distal straight tubule||outer medulla||active transport of ions and concentration of the urine|